Discover Southern Peru

 - Visit rural communities in the Sacred Valley towns of Pisac and Ollantaytambo.

 - Embark on a private city tour of Cusco, whose fascinating streets feature a unique concoction of Inca ruins and colonial constructions.

 - Scale the ancient stone stairway up Machu Picchu’s neighboring peak, Huayna Picchu.

-- Tour Machu Picchu with your very own expert guide who can explain all about the history, architecture and theories surrounding the site, before wandering independently among the iconic ruins the following day.
+- Relish a luxury tour to Machu Picchu with your very own expert guide to explain the history, architecture, and theories surrounding the site, before wandering independently among the iconic ruins the following day.

 - Discover the delights of Peruvian cuisine at the country’s finest dining establishments.